Local connectedness of boundaries for relatively hyperbolic groups: Constructing the Bowditch boundary

 \begin{lemma}[Shortcutting] There exists a function $f_1\colon \N \to \N$ with $f_1\ge 1$ and bounded above by a linear function and there exists a constant $R_1$, such that $f_1$ and $R_1$ depend only on the hyperbolicity constant of $K$ and such that the following holds.
 Suppose $a$ and $b$ are two points in $\Delta K$ and $c \in V(K)$ such that both $a$ and $b$ are not the same point of $\partial K$.
 Let $\alpha$ be a geodesic from $a$ to $c$ and $\beta$ be a geodesic from $b$ to $c$.
 Then there exists a simple $f_1$--quasigeodesic $\gamma$ from $a$ to $b$ such that $\gamma = \alpha' \cup \omega \cup \beta'$, where the path $\alpha'$ is a subpath of $\alpha$, the path $\beta'$ is a subpath of $\beta$, and the path $\omega$ has length at most $R_1$.
 If $a\in V(K)$ then the edge of $\gamma$ incident to $a$ is contained in $\alpha$. \end{lemma}

 We write $M'_{f_1} (a, A)$ as $M'_1 (a, A)$ and so on.
-Bowditch claims the following result for arbitrary $K$ in \cite[Prop.~8.6]{Bowditch12_RelHyp}.
-However, the proof implicitly assumes that $K$ has a countable vertex set.
+Bowditch claims that the following result holds for arbitrary $K$ in \cite[Prop.~8.6]{Bowditch12_RelHyp}.
+However, the proof depends, in an essential manner, on an unstated hypothesis that $K$ has a countable vertex set.
 The following proposition extends Bowditch's result to the general case, removing this restriction on the cardinality of $K$.

 \begin{proposition} The space $\Delta K$ is compact. \end{proposition}

 \begin{proof} We first note that, for each finite set $A$ of vertices of $K$, the finite collection $\mathcal{U}_A = \bigset{M'(a,A)}{a\in A}$ is an open cover of $\Delta(K)$.
 Indeed, for each $x \in \Delta K$, there exists a geodesic from $x$ to some point $a\in A$ that contains no points of $A$ in its interior, so that $x \in M'(a,A)$.